neha13rana/All-India-Women-Only-Hackathon-2023/README.md

 # All-India-Women-Only-Hackathon-2023
 I am done a project under a group of 6 members in a group.
 In which we have to give the solution on Sustainable Transportation.
+I am attaching a report on this topic.
+We are created a solution website on this topic.
+The screenshot if the website is putted in the report.